-Fall and Christmas are lovely times of year to visit Southern Italy, as the pleasant mild climate is ideal for walking and exploring the small villages and towns of the Calabrian region—the “toe of the boot” of Italy.
+Late winter and spring are lovely times of year to visit Southern Italy, as the pleasant mild climate is ideal for walking and exploring the small villages and towns of the Calabrian region—the “toe of the boot” of Italy.

 Calabria is one of Italy’s most untouched regions, off the major tourist routes, where old traditions thrive, and ancient festivals and customs are still enjoyed.
 From secluded valleys to remote hilltop villages, Roman ruins to Romanesque cathedrals, this is a region steeped in history.
 The dramatic coastline is studded with secluded beaches and bustling resorts, making Calabria a destination with something for everyone.